 - Faculty Advisors are individually assigned to mentor each student throughout the program.

 - State-of-the art teaching facilities.

-- Pediatric Primary Care Nurse Practitioner: The Primary Care Pediatric Nurse Practitioner (PNP) provides health care to children age birth-21 through assessment, diagnosis, management and evaluation of care.
-PNP's focus on health promotion, disease prevention, and management of chronic illness.
+- Pediatric Primary Care Nurse Practitioner: The Primary Care Pediatric Nurse Practitioner (PNP) provides health care to children and young adults ages birth-21 years through assessment, diagnosis, management and evaluation of care.
+PNP's focus on health promotion, disease prevention, and management of acute and chronic conditions.
 PNP's provide care in pediatric offices as well as school, community, urgent care and specialty settings.
 Graduates will be eligible for national certification (ANCC and PNCB).

 - Family Psychiatric/Mental Health Nurse Practitioner: The Family Psychiatric Mental Health Nurse Practitioner [FPMHNP] is a psychotherapeutic agent who engages in evidence-based, culturally sensitive, recovery oriented, holistic care of individuals, groups, families, and populations with acute or complex mental health needs or problems, or psychiatric diagnoses.
 Selected biopsychosocial research and theoretical underpinnings, along with self-directed and personal discoveries, undergird the FPMHNP's primary mental health care of clients that include children, adolescents, adults, and older adults seen in a variety of settings.
 Clinical practice includes legal and ethical use of self in various advanced practice registered nurse roles while applying the nursing process and medical/medication management to provide skillful and comprehensive care intended to promote optimal mental health, prevention and treatment of psychiatric disorders, and health and mental health maintenance.
 Emphasis is given to active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.
-Graduates will be eligible for national certification.
+Graduates will be eligible for national certification (ANCC).